GTNewHorizons/GTNH-Dev-Doc/src/content/docs/minecraft-forge-internals/stacks-and-inventories.md

 - Apply sided insertion and extraction rules for the requested face.
 - Preserve reserved, circuit, phantom, and output-slot semantics.

-## Test every automation surface
+## Test affected automation surfaces

 GTNH machines expose vanilla inventories, sided inventories, fluid handlers, covers, pipes, and storage-network integrations.
-Apply restrictions to every supported path.

-Test each path with empty, partial, full, filtered, tagged, and limited stacks.
-Assert that transfers conserve the combined amount.
+Identify which paths reach the changed logic and apply the same restrictions to them.

+Test each changed path and one representative unchanged path that shares the logic.
+Exercise the relevant full, partial, rejected, filtered, or tagged cases, and assert that every transfer conserves the combined amount.